 As with any treatment modality, there is the possibility of side effects.

 This is especially true if you have a history of mental illness or enlist the services of someone who is not qualified.

 The Association for Applied Psychophysiology and Biofeedback published a special report, Negative Effects and the Need for Standards of Practice in Neurofeedback.

-- worsening in symptoms of depression and anxiety disorders
+- worsening of symptoms of depression and anxiety disorders

 - irritability, anger, and crying